Team

 , Doctoral Research Assistant

-Nicole Mason, LMSW, is the newest doctoral student in the PAW lab as part of Cummings School of Veterinary Medicine’s PhD program within the human-animal interaction track.
+Nicole Mason, LMSW, is a doctoral student in the PAW Lab as part of Cummings School of Veterinary Medicine’s PhD program within the human-animal interaction track.
 Nicole’s background comprises of both research and clinical social work experience within animal-assisted therapies.
 Her research interests are on using interdisciplinary and participatory research methods to examine the human-animal bond through the One Welfare lens.
-Outside of the PAW lab, Nicole works in the substance use prevention industry, and also co-founded a nonprofit equine sanctuary that puts the One Welfare perspective into practice.
+Outside of the PAW Lab, Nicole works in the substance use prevention industry, and also co-founded a nonprofit equine sanctuary that puts the One Welfare perspective into practice.

 Graduate Research Assistant

-My name is Siyu Zhang, but you can also call me Syenna.
-I am currently pursuing a Master’s in Public Health, concentrating in Epidemiology and Biostatistics.
-I am eager to apply my statistical and programming skills to real-world challenges.
-Beyond the laboratory, my research interests include exploring the association between women’s health and mental health.
-This interest has led me to the PAW lab, where I am deepening my understanding of how mental health impacts and exploring how human-pet interactions can improve mental health outcomes.
-I particularly like dogs and dream of owning a beagle in the future!
+Siyu ‘Syenna’ Zhang graduated in 2025 with a Master’s in Public Health, concentrating in Epidemiology and Biostatistics.
+She is eager to apply her statistical and programming skills to real-world challenges.
+Beyond the laboratory, her research interests include exploring the association between women’s health and mental health.
+This interest has led her to the PAW lab, where she is deepening her understanding of how mental health impacts and exploring how human-pet interactions can improve mental health outcomes.
+She particularly like dogs and dreams of owning a beagle in the future!

-In my leisure time, I enjoy attending concerts, visiting coffee shops, and painting.
+In her leisure time, Syenna enjoys attending concerts, visiting coffee shops, and painting.

 Ramina Bebezova (she/her)